zertyz/reactive-mutiny/README.md

   5) The main `Multi` and `Uni` objects, along with a set of prelude type aliases binding the channels and allocators together

-**WARNING: This crate is still in its first steps into production usage: no known bugs exist, speed is amazing, API is reasonably stable, but improved docs & code cleanup will still be (slowly) improved, along with any evolutions from community feedback**
+**WARNING: * This crate is still in its first steps into production usage: no known bugs exist, speed is amazing, API is reasonably stable, but improved docs & code cleanup will still be (slowly) improved, along with any evolutions from community feedback**

+# Performance

 This crate was inspired by the SmallRye's Mutiny library for Java, from which some names were borrowed.
-Little had to be done to bring the same functionality to Rust, due to the native functional approach, powerful error handling, async support and wonderful & flexible Iterator/Stream APIs, so the focus of this work went into bringing the events to their maximum processing speed & operability: special queues, topics, stacks, channels and Stream executors have been created, offering a superior performance over the native versions -- inspect the `benches` folder for details.
+Little had to be done to bring the same functionality to Rust, due to the native functional approach, powerful error handling, async support and wonderful & flexible Iterator/Stream APIs, so the focus of this work went into bringing the events to their maximum processing speed & operability: special queues, topics, stacks, channels and Stream executors have been created, offering a superior performance over the native versions -- inspect the `benches` folder for details:

-# Performance

-Here are some performance characteristics -- see more in `benches/`:
 ![reactive-mutiny's channels latencies](screenshots/channels_latencies.png)
 ![reactive-mutiny's channels throughput](screenshots/channels_throughput.png)
-*(performance characteristics of the standard/community vs our provided raw senders of payloads from one thread to another)*
+*performance characteristics of the standard/community vs our provided raw senders of payloads from one thread to another*

 ![reactive-mutiny's allocators & type wrappers](screenshots/allocators_and_type_wrappers.png)
-*(performance characteristics comparison of standard vs our provided type wrappers and allocators, used for zero-copy channels -- with raw `memcopy` and allocators baselines)*
+*performance characteristics comparison of standard vs our provided type wrappers and allocators, used for zero-copy channels -- with raw `memcopy` and allocators baselines*

 # Where to go next